 Let’s assume that after the “are you single?” opener and before the “let’s go for a drink” offer, you start asking the girl a few questions:

 Do you like this city?

-Maybe these questions are actually part of your standard routine, but this doesn’t matter if you appear to be genuine during the interaction.
-Fact is, by asking those sorts of questions, you will start “screening” the girl, and this will actually reassure her, since it signals that you have standards and that “not any girl will do.”
+Maybe these questions are actually part of your standard routine, but it doesn’t matter if you appear to be genuine during the interaction.
+Fact is, by asking those sorts of questions, you will start “screening” the girl, and this will actually reassure her, since it signals that you have standards and that “not any girl will do”.

-When she replies to your questions, and you then ask a follow-up question or you elaborate a bit on her reply, based on the standard seduction terminology you are “qualifying” the girl.
+When she replies to your questions, and you then ask a follow-up question or you elaborate on her reply a bit, based on the standard seduction terminology you are “qualifying” the girl.

 In my vocabulary, all this is included in the “being socially calibrated” concept.
 And when you are socially calibrated, you may have already talked of the very same things with 10 other girls already, but then you approach another girl which sparks your interest, and you still manage to make her feel unique and to have a genuine connection with her.

-To me it is essential to make girls feel valued and appreciated when I talk with them, and the best way I achieve this is by only approaching girls I am genuinely attracted to, both in terms of their looks and in terms of their sweetness (see here).
+To me, it’s essential to make girls feel valued and appreciated when I talk with them, and the best way I achieve this is by only approaching girls I’m genuinely attracted to, both in terms of their looks and also in terms of their sweetness (see: Female Attractiveness Scale).